AntoineORUEZABALA/RepLogRM2/README.md

 3. **Logistic Regression with GLM/Multinom**: Performs logistic regression using the GLM function for binary variables or the Multinom function for multinomial variables.
 4. **Logistic Regression with Mimosa**: Performs logistic regression using the MIMOSA method from our custom package.

+More information here (in french !) : https://youtu.be/knu74US5hV4

 ## Contribution
 Contributions are welcome!
 To contribute: